Keyfactor/adoption-and-enablement-examples/Ansible/roles/windows_universal_orchestrator/README.md

 - `install_target_dir`: `C:\Program Files\Keyfactor\` Default directory name of where keyfactor installs its products.
 DO NOT CHANGE.

 - `install_source_dir`: `C:\InstallSource\` Directory where all install files will be moved.
-This directory will be removed after the install.
+This directory will be removed after the installation.
 DO NOT CHANGE.

-- `powershell_template`: `generate-install-config.ps1` The name of the powershell script template install the Orchestrator.
+- `powershell_template`: `generate-install-config.ps1` The name of the powershell script template installs the Orchestrator.
 DO NOT CHANGE.

 - `powershell_file_name`: `install-config.ps1` The name of the generated powershell script to install the Orchestrator.
 DO NOT CHANGE.

-- `os_min_version`: `10.0.17763` Requirement for Universal Orchestrator and can change as newer versions of the Orchestrator is released.
+- `os_min_version`: `10.0.17763` Requirement for Universal Orchestrator and can change as newer versions of the Orchestrator are released.
 DO NOT CHANGE.

-- `min_dotnet_version`: `3.1.29` Requirement for Universal Orchestrator and can change as newer versions of the Orchestrator is released.
+- `min_dotnet_version`: `3.1.29` Requirement for Universal Orchestrator and can change as newer versions of the Orchestrator are released.
 DO NOT CHANGE.

+- `orchestrator_service: 'KeyfactorOrchestrator-Default` Name of the Orchestrator Service.
+DO NOT CHANGE
 ***